 Skip to main content

 The speed request parameter adjusts playback rate using pitch-preserving time-stretching (WSOLA), so the voice stays natural at any rate.
 It applies uniformly to all audio in the request — except inside <prosody rate> spans, which override it.
+Values outside 0.81.2 are rejected (400 on REST or a validation error frame on WebSocket).
+Choose a value inside the range.

 Dashboard: The playground in the KugelAudio dashboard includes a Slow / Normal / Fast speed toggle next to the model selector.
 Changes are reflected live in the SDK code snippet shown below the generator.